 - Are they respectful of my wishes and preferences for my adoption plan?

 - Did I get a good feeling from speaking with them?

-MyersStrickland will not rush you into a decision you’re not ready for.
-We can help arrange any more conversations you’d like to have with the prospective adoptive parents and help you search for other adoptive families until you find one that’s absolutely perfect for you and your child.
-Every prospective birth mother has the right waiting family out there for her — and we will do all we can to help you find them.
+We will not rush you into a decision you’re not ready to make.
+We can help arrange any additional conversations with the prospective adoptive parents and help you search for other adoptive families until you find one that’s a good fit for you and your child.
+Every prospective birth mother has the right waiting family out there for her—and we will do all we can to help you find them.

 Remember, you are never obligated to choose adoption, even after you’ve found prospective adoptive parents for your baby.
-Whether or not to choose adoption is up to you, and you will have the right to change your mind any time before you sign your adoption consent paperwork.
+Whether or not to choose adoption is up to you, and you will have the right to change your mind any time before you sign your adoption consent.